april-org/april-ann/CHANGELIST.md

 Master branch unstable release
 ------------------------------

+- Added `mathcore.set_mmap_allocation` function, which allows to forces the use of mmap for `matrix` memory allocation.
 - Added `ann.components.slice`.
 - Changed package `sdae` to `ann.autoencoders`.
 - Changed package `loss_functions` to `ann.loss`.